Cosmic Angels: Tam Nakano's leadership (2020–2025)

 At Stardom Dream Queendom 2 on December 29, 2022, Saki and Waka Tsukiyama competed in a Stardom rambo, Hikari Shimizu unsuccessfully challenged AZM for the High Speed Championship, Unagi Sayaka and Mina Shirakawa returned each and defeated Thekla and Mai Sakurai.
 After the match, Shirakawa slapped Unagi and together with Xia Brookside and Mariah May she formed a new sub-unit named "Club Venus, later Mina confirmed that she remained Cosmic Angels member, only that she ended her "Pink Kabuki" tag team tenure with Sayaka.
-Tam Nakano and Natsupoi dropped the Goddess of Stardom Championship to 7Upp (Nanae Takahashi and Yuu).
+Tam Nakano and Natsupoi dropped the Goddesses of Stardom Championship to 7Upp (Nanae Takahashi and Yuu).